tmcgilchrist/ghuntley/content/notes/identity-theft.md

 # nrma

 # medicare
-- do not do SMS based authentication
+- does not do SMS based authentication when calling
-- is not possible to disable telephone based service
+- is not possible to disable telephone based customer service

 # telstra
 - does SMS based authentication when calling